 I recently read a book called “Start Late, Finish Rich” written by David Bach.
 He started investing at an early age when his grandmother took him to McDonald’s.
 She told him that there are three kinds of people that come to McDonald’s- the people that work there, the people that eat there, and the owners.
 She told him that he needed to become an owner and flipped to the stock section of the newspaper.
 When you invest your money and leave it there, it generally grows over time.
 You can try to trade them as well, but you do risk losing money instead of gaining it.
 Still, some find investing an enjoyable hobby.

+The benefits of hobbies such as website building are well known.
 Many people that are in business know that they need to have a website, but are clueless on how to go about building one.
-If you are good at it and enjoy building websites as a hobby, you could get the benefit of making a few extra bucks doing it for other people
+If you are good at it and enjoy building websites as a hobby, you could get the benefit of making a few extra bucks doing it for other people.

 If you have a good eye for color and you find graphic design fun, then you could use your hobby to make a bit of extra cash on the side.
 This can range from designing book covers, to Pinterest pins, to advertisements.